 22. Freddie Mercury used a piano as the headboard of his bed and would often play tunes that he had heard in his dreams.
 This was how Bohemian Rhapsody began.

-23. The NFL uses tracking chips embedded in players shoulder pads to record player's every move on the field.
+23. The NFL uses chips embedded in players shoulder pads to record player's every move on the field.
 They are also located inside footballs to track: velocity, rotation, ball speed, and location.

 24. The Esurance insurance company had to stop using their cartoon mascot Erin Esurance because she yielded too much fan-made porn.
 When searching Esurance online, porn would come up first.